arabine/open-story-teller/README.md

 See the documentation!

-# Generic player software
+# Generic player architecture

-The base software is highly portable and includes a micro virtual machine.
+The base software is highly portable and includes a micro virtual machine that executes the story scenario.
 This allow potential complex stories with loops, branches, user choices, randomization...

-This project propose an minimal cross-platform GUI player application that can be used as a base project.
+This project propose an minimal cross-platform GUI player application that can be used as a base project and VM implementation reference.

-Current status:
-- Project broken, needs rework to embed the micro-VM
-- Qt/QML based, easily portable

 # StoryTeller Editor